The comprehension structure is one of the most iconic utilities in Python.

 Set Creation via Loops

-Following the same theme of these being similar to lists, you'll see that the creation using loops is very similar.
-The only differences is initializing a set instead of a list and sets use the add method.
+Following the theme of being similar to lists, you’ll see that the creation using loops is very similar.
+The only differences is initializing a set instead of a list using the add

 Set Creation via Comprehension

-As you might expect, these are also similar to list comprehensions except we need to change the brackets to curly brackets.
+As you might expect, we just need to change the brackets to curly brackets.

 Examples